Drumsin/aoe4-generated-map-debugger/README.md

 npm run build
 ```
 4. After running `npm run build`, a "dist" directory is automatically created.
-5. Open aoe4-generated-map-debugger/dist/index.html with any web browser.
+5. Open "aoe4-generated-map-debugger/dist/index.html" with any web browser.
 Have fun!

-To listen and perform an automatic build with any changes made to the source code, you can run a watch in the background.
+To watch for code changes to source code and automatically rebuild.
 ```
 npm run watch
 ```